Sunday, September 28, 2008

 Quakers certainly felt, in their 1st and 2nd generations through the recent past that ‘meaningful work’ by the common person (the right amount and type of work which goes to some use of applied benefit) was somehow important to our spiritual condition.
 So where did ‘meaningful’ work end and ‘addictive’ work begin?
 Protestants must have been ‘addicted’ before Quakers were able to discern what ‘meaningful work’ meant.
 The Friends in the Truth (the early name for the Religious Society of Friends) weren’t gathered by George Fox until the middle of the 17th Century.

 And work should go to enhance the self-interest of the one who took the risk, faced the uncertainty, acquired the skill, expended the energy and lost the sweat to do the task, no?
-Hoffer believed that those who were fearful of such self-improvement, who somehow lacked focus or the skills to mind one’s own business resorted to substitutes, such as faith.
+Hoffer believed that those who were fearful of such self-improvement, who somehow lacked focus or the skills to mind one’s own business resorted to substitutes, such as religious faith.
 Hoffer quotes George Fox’s military superior in the English Civil War and later Fox’s Lord Protector – "Cromwell used to say that common folk needed ‘the fear of God before them’ to match the soldierly cavaliers.”

-The problem when substitutes are inserted in place of the natural emphasis on individual self-interest, is when the real trouble begins, Hoffer feels.
+The problem when whole society substitutes are inserted in place of the natural emphasis on individual self-interest, is when the real trouble begins, Hoffer feels.
 The loss of individual balance in human beings fosters movements such as Communism, Stalinism, Nazism, Fascism, and Nationalism.
 The inability to mind ones own business and the need to mind others’ business also creates religious movements.

 Again from The Ordeal of Change: